geodynamics/aspect/contrib/world_builder/doc/sphinx/developer_manual/contributing_to_the_documentation/important_syntax.md

 Important syntax
 ===============

-The world builder is using [sphinx](https://www.sphinx-doc.org) to generate the documentation.
+The World Builder is using [sphinx](https://www.sphinx-doc.org) to generate the documentation.
 Sphinx accepts multiple variants of extended markdown, but in this project we are using [myst](https://myst-parser.readthedocs.io).
 Below we list some common commands to use.

 :::{note}
-Everything in this file will look like garbage in a regular markdown viewer, like if you’re viewing this on github.
+Everything in this file will look like garbage in a regular markdown viewer, like if you’re viewing this on GitHub.
 Viewing it on readthedocs will render everything properly.
 :::

 (title)=